 I wash my hands of this.

-Through the horizontal rain we reach the far shore; we find there is no shelter and the wind is, if anything, stronger.
+Fighting through the horizontal rain, we reach the far shore; we find there is no shelter and the wind is, if anything, stronger.
 In shallow waters, the wind-driven waves rise up.
 There are many small islands, but battered by the storm, we are still in a bad spot.
-There are tears in my eyes and they stream down my face washing away the glutinous oil and smoking, black blood.
+There are tears in my eyes; they stream down my face washing away the glutinous oil and smoking, black blood.

 We duck behind the islands seeking shelter.
 I look up to see Jay, still in mid-current.
 He sails by, out of control.
 Dan’s eyes are wide.
 Could he roll if he capsized?
-Probably not.
+No. He would die.
 This is not good.
 Wake up!
 This is now.
 I feel some of the cold drain from my veins.
 Are the others OK?
 Dennis paddles up to me.
-It is good to see him.
+I am glad to see him.

-Between the roaring of the wind and the driving rain, we have to shout to be heard.
+Between the roaring of the wind and the driving rain, Dennis has to shout to be heard.

 “I ain’t no pussy,” he shouts, “but we need to get the hell out of here!”